puritys/collie/README.md

 # Overview
-Collie is automated test framework, it is designed to improve a project to be more stable.
+Collie is a automated test framework, it is designed to improve a project to be more stable.

 Collie use PHP and selenium to implement End-to-End test and support a easy UI to controller your tests.